Community Impact

 The Need

-RC students fail in traditional school settings, primarily due to incarceration, language barriers, pregnancy, homelessness, poverty, academic deficit, learning disabilities, and violence.
-Viable options to earn a living wage are a pressing need for all of our County’s low-income youth, who, in addition to exposure to criminal violence, face significant safety challenges due to factors such as limited economic opportunities, inequitable access to healthcare services, transportation services, disruptions in family dynamics and a scarcity of positive role models.
+What’s more, viable options to earn a living wage are a pressing need for our county’s low-income youth who, in addition to exposure to criminal violence and gangs, face significant safety challenges due to limited economic opportunities, inequitable access to healthcare and transportation, disruptions in family dynamics, a scarcity of positive role models and more.

 In Monterey County, providing undeserved, challenged youth with a high school education alone is insufficient to address their long-term needs.
-By integrating job training programs alongside their education, Rancho Cielo equips these individuals with the skills, confidence, and opportunities necessary to overcome barriers, secure employment and become valuable contributors to their community.
+By integrating job training programs alongside their education, we equip these individuals with the skills, confidence and opportunities necessary to overcome barriers, secure employment and become valuable contributors to their community.
+With a comprehensive approach, we can empower youth and build a brighter future for Monterey County.